Join our mailing list to receive future updates direct to your inbox

 It’s important to understand that you cannot control anxiety from occurring – this is your brain’s automatic survival mechanism.
 What matters is learning how to respond to anxiety helpfully, so that you don’t get carried away by it.

-Here are five examples of what to look out for:
+Here are five examples of what to look out for with COVID anxiety:

 Threat ScanningWhen your mind searches the environment for what you fear (consciously or subconsciously).
 Threat scanning is often associated with your mind assigning meaning to harmless events.